marselaminov/libasm/README.md

 # libasm

-The aim of this project was to get familiar with assembly language.
+The goal of this project was to get familiar with assembly language.